wcarc-on/wcarc-site/contactsmain.md

 The official contact for matters related to the Club call signs is the WCARC President.

 ## Mailing List
-Our club uses a Yahoo groups mailing list for annoucements and general discussion:
+Our club uses a Yahoo groups mailing list for announcements and general discussion:
 [https://ca.groups.yahoo.com/neo/groups/wcclist/info](https://ca.groups.yahoo.com/neo/groups/wcclist/info)

 To prevent spam, requests to join the list must be approved by one of the moderators.